software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 ## Notes

-This project is meant to be run on Google Chrome, and will not work as intended on other browsers such as Safari.
-For accurate transcription, please wait 10 seconds between recordings.
+This project is meant to be run on Google Chrome (other modern browsers should work as well).
+It will not work as intended on a browser such as Safari.
+Additionally, for aaccurate transcription, please wait 10 seconds between uploading the recordings.

 ## Continuous Integration